Jasmine424/EC601opencv/README.md

 # EC601opencv
-The openCV exercise in EC601 class
+The openCV exercises in EC601 class